Skip to content

 • Delays JavaScript more precisely

 Want full control over how your site loads?
 FlyingPress is for you.
+FlyingPress provides a wide range of optimization features to boost site speed and improve overall website performance.

-Speed Test Results (Real Example)
+Speed Test Results & Core Web Vitals (Real Example)

 Real-world case: